Should I Drop Out Of College? Key Factors To Consider

 Mental health concerns

 Mental health problems may be another factor in college dropouts.
 Conditions like anxiety, depression, and other mental health disorders can affect a student's ability to focus and succeed in their studies.
-The pressure of college life, including academic and social responsibilities, can worsen these problems.
-Often, students do not have access to mental health resources or may be influenced by stigma around seeking help.
+The real-life pressure of college life, including academic and social responsibilities, can worsen these problems.
+Often, students do not have mental health resources or may be influenced by stigma around seeking help.
 As a result, they may choose to withdraw from college to focus on their well-being.

 Advantages of dropping out of college